Toby-Leeder/CSPFastpages/_posts/2023-02-27-nightAtTheMuseum.md

 These pieces were actually made by my twin, Aiden.
 It's cool to see what he's been working on throughout the year and I think it turned out really well.

-## CS
-> There are also some cool CS projects that I saw
-Some of the projects I saw were really cool like a timer to help with school work and a calender with the weather.  -->